 Thank you.
 Your choice has been saved.
 You can change your preferences at any time.

 Routine antenatal care is overseen by a dedicated midwife attached to our practice.
-Debbie Gee holds fortnightly consultations at the surgery on a Tuesday morning.
+Debbie Gee holds fortnightly consultations at the surgery on Tuesdays.
 If you become pregnant you will be offered a booking appointment with her.

 Patients on warfarin therapy are monitored regularly and dosage changed accordingly using a finger-prick method of blood sampling.
 The patient has the convenience of a local service and rapid assessment of INR and future dosage regime all within a 10 minute appointment.
 Patients are advised to bring with them their 'yellow book'.

 It is recommended that all patients with asthma and COPD have a yearly review.
-Julie Smith, one of our practice nurses, has specialist training in this area.
+Jackie Holt, one of our practice nurses, has specialist training in this area.

 BLOOD PRESSURE MONITORING